-Supply staff and other visiting staff will be given the school's Visitors Leaflet with a brief summary of the above.
+Supply staff and other visiting staff will be given the school's (Visiting Staff Leaflet) with a brief summary of the above.

-14. Safer recruitment
+Safer recruitment

-Our school endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education (2016) together with WDSCB and the school's individual procedures.
+Our school endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education (2015) together with WDSCB and the school's individual procedures.

-Recruitment, selection and pre-employment vetting is carried out in accordance with Keeping Children Safe in Education 2016.
+Recruitment, selection and pre-employment vetting is carried out in accordance with Keeping Children Safe in Education 2015.
 Including;

+- Verifying identity

-Verifying identity Enhanced DBS (disclosure and barring service) check for those in regulated activity Prohibition from teaching check - teacher services system - for all teaching posts/EEA restrictions.
-Verification on mental and physical fitness Right to work in UK Professional qualifications.
-Governors at school have enhanced DBS check Sect 128 provision (managers of independent schools in addition to DBS)
+- Enhanced DBS (disclosure and barring service) check for those in regulated activity

+- Verification on mental and physical fitness

+- Right to work in UK

+- Professional qualifications.